Protect your most valuable asset with Kogan home insurance.

 - Call the Kogan claims team on 13 19 48 and report the incident

-Do not admit any guilt, liability or fault, except to police, and do not offer to negotiate or settle with any other parties, or consent to any repairs with approval from Kogan, except for the purposes of minimising further damage.
+Do not admit any guilt, liability or fault, except to police, and do not offer to negotiate or settle with any other parties, or consent to any repairs without approval from Kogan, except for the purposes of minimising further damage.

 Is Kogan home insurance right for me?